plone/training/installation.rst

 .. only:: manual

     Plone 4.3.x requires a working Python 2.7 and several other system-tools that not every OS provides.
 Therefore the installation of Plone is different on every system.
-Here are some ways that python can can be used:
+Here are some ways that Python can can be used:

 .. only:: presentation